Tobias271828/IMC-Training/App/Additional_copying_and_licencing/IMC-Training-App/README.md

 The app supports English, German, Dutch, Spanish and Swedish.

 You can download the app from the Google Play Store.
-Alternatively, you can build the app from source yourself.
+Alternatively, you can build the app from source by yourself.

 This app is Open Source and licenced under the GPL-3.0-or-later licence.
 The source code can be found on GitHub (https://github.com/Tobias271828/IMC-Training/).
 This app is written in flutter and dart and more (the licensing and copyright notices can be found in the imctraining/licenses.json file in the GitHub repository (https://github.com/Tobias271828/IMC-Training/).
 Many thanks to the developers of those projects!